 The Project Management Professional (PMP) and the PMI Talent Triangle are registered marks of the Project Management Institute, Inc.

-For some, the road they take to the top of the corporate ladder goes through the mountain that is project management.
-Like other professions, it makes good sense to earn a certification as a project manager to help you stand out from the crowd.
-A great way for project managers to stand apart is to earn the Project Management Professional®️, or PMP®️, certification.
-PMP is the premier global, industry and methodology-neutral project management certification that can give you, among other things, a marked increase in earning potential.
+A great way for project managers to impress prospective employers is to earn the Project Management Professional (PMP) certification.
+PMP is the premier global, industry and methodology-neutral project management certification by the Project Management Institute (PMI) that can give you, among other things, a marked increase in earning potential.

 - What are the prerequisites for taking the PMP certification exam?

 - How long does it take to prepare for the PMP certification exam?

 - What steps do you have to take to become PMP-certified?

 Let’s explore what it means to be PMP certified.